amlcloud/seeder/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Remember, in the context of this project we are using Flutter for Web only!

+## Riverpod

+For all state management (data binding and interactivity) we will be using https://riverpod.dev/

+If you are new to it, please have a read through the website and the tutorial here: [Flutter State Management with Riverpod: The Essential Guide](https://codewithandrea.com/articles/flutter-state-management-riverpod/)

 ## Firebase Firestore

 The support for Firestore was added using this guide: